Adoption Assistance for Birth Mothers

 If you are pregnant or have recently had a child and are considering placing the child for adoption, the decisions you face can be overwhelming.
 With years of experience working in adoption, Washington state adoption attorney Joyce Schwensen can help you.

 One of the most important things you can do for yourself and your child is to recognize that there are choices available to you.
 Simply realizing that you have choices can empower you and give you the strength you need to move forward, whatever choice you make.
-The Law Offices of Joyce S. Schwensen can help you understand your options.
+The Law Office of Joyce S. Schwensen can help you understand your options.
 And if adoption is the choice you make Joyce Schwensen can guide you from the beginning of the adoption process to the end.

 Washington Adoption Lawyer for Birth Mothers

 If you are considering adoption for your child, Seattle adoption lawyer Joyce Schwensen can help you, as she has helped other birth mothers in her many years of working in the field of adoption.
 The decision about whether to place your child for adoption or parent the child yourself is a very important and difficult decision.
-We at the Law Offices of Joyce S. Schwensen respect your right to make a decision that is best for you and your baby.
+We at the Law Office of Joyce S. Schwensen respect your right to make a decision that is best for you and your baby.
 We can help you with information, support, counseling, and in some cases financial assistance.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065.

-The assistance offered by the Law Offices of Joyce S. Schwensen is free of charge to birth mothers considering adoption.
+The assistance offered by the Law Office of Joyce S. Schwensen is free of charge to birth mothers considering adoption.
 Wherever you live in Washington State - Seattle, Spokane, Tacoma, Vancouver or elsewhere - we can help you with your adoption decision.

 Birth Mothers Information Center